keptn/keptn.github.io/content/docs/0.6.0/reference/manifest_installation/index.md

 The following installation instructions provide a way to manually install Keptn Quality Gates without any installer job.
 Furthermore, no NGINX will be installed using these instructions.

-Following these manual installation instructions is not the recommended way for installing Keptn.
+Following these manual installation instructions is not the recommended way to install Keptn.
 But in case you cannot use the [prepared installer](../../installation/setup-keptn/) because you e.g. need to exactly control what is installed in your Kubernetes cluster, the instructions can be used.